Phakic intraocular lens: Medical uses

 Although PIOLs for hyperopia are being investigated, there is less enthusiasm for these lenses because the anterior chamber tends to be shallower than in myopic patients.
 A hyperopic model ICL (posterior chamber PIOL) is available.

-Corneal endothelial cell count less than 2000-2500 cells/mm² is a relative contraindication for PIOL implantation.
+A corneal endothelium cell count of less than 2000 to 2500 cells per mm2 is a relative contraindication for PIOL implantation.

 Advantages

 PIOLs have the advantage of treating a much larger range of myopic and hyperopic refractive errors than can be safely and effectively treated with corneal refractive surgery.
 The skills required for insertion are, with a few exceptions, similar to those used in cataract surgery.
 The equipment is significantly less expensive than an excimer laser and is similar to that used for cataract surgery.
 In addition, the PIOL is removable; therefore, the refractive effect should theoretically be reversible.
 However, any intervening damage caused by the PIOL would most likely be permanent.
 When compared with clear lens extraction, or refractive lens exchange the PIOL has the advantage of preserving natural accommodation and may have a lower risk of postoperative retinal detachment because of the preservation of the crystalline lens and minimal vitreous destabilization.